runz0rd/RPListening/README.md

 Credit
 ------------
 When I was coding up this application I had a difficult time finding a good sample Java based RTP/RTCP implementation.
 A big thank you to Henning Schulzrinne for publishing the source for [**JRTPMon**](https://www.cs.columbia.edu/~hgs/teaching/ais/1998/projects/java_rtp/JRTPMon.tar.gz).
-This code was an invaluable resource and this project would not have been possible with the ability to study and use parts of Henning's source code.
+This code was an invaluable resource and this project would't have been possible with the ability to study and use parts of Henning's source code.

 License
 ------------